 Command Station Output Signal

-A bipolar signal must appear differentially on a two-wire cable with a signal amplitude of no less ±8.5V and no greater than ±22V.
-The Command Station output must be capable of supplying ±8.5V into a 100Ω resistive load, so that multiple Power Stations may be connected to this output.
+A bipolar signal shall appear differentially on a two-wire cable with a signal amplitude of no less ±8.5V and no greater than ±22V.
+The Command Station output shall be capable of supplying ±8.5V into a 100Ω resistive load, so that multiple Power Stations may be connected to this output.

 The output current shall be limited to no greater than 1A to reduce hazards in case of a short circuit in the Power Station Interface.
 The output shall be protected to prevent damage to internal devices when a short is present at the output.

-Table 4 Summary of Requirement Values
+Table 4: Summary of Requirement Values